sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

 <img width="438" alt="image" src="https://github.com/sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/assets/53566313/d0326802-9558-4794-ba5a-cd89e290ce75">

 ### Introducing Infor M3 CE security
-- Infor M3 CE security consists of three parts:
+- Infor M3 CE security consists of three parts:<br>
-   • **User access to Infor M3 functionality:** It guarantees the access to Infor M3 or any other products and the access security.
+   • **User access to Infor M3 functionality:** It guarantees the access to Infor M3 or any other products and the access security.<br>
    • **General security:** It is applied over the application to control areas such as access to Infor M3 functions and individual fields.
-The system administrator      or the security officer maintains general security.
+The system administrator or the security officer maintains general security.<br>
-   • **Application security:** It is built-in and exists as an integral part of the logic flow in some areas of the system, such as in the financial accounts and
-     purchasing modules.
-Each user maintains his/her own application security.
+   • **Application security:** It is built-in and exists as an integral part of the logic flow in some areas of the system, such as in the financial accounts and purchasing modules.
+Each user maintains his/her own application security.<br>
 ![image](https://github.com/sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/assets/53566313/bc8528ef-140d-4620-b4c3-b7bc19c8e2c0)

 ### Infor M3 security feature
-- Infor M3 BE provides the following methods to manage security for Infor M3 API:
+- Infor M3 BE provides the following methods to manage security for Infor M3 API:<br>
      • Authorization by transaction - Function.
-Connect API Authorization (SES005)
+Connect API Authorization (SES005)<br>
      • Authorization by roles - Function.
 Connect Authorization by Role (SES400) and API Transaction.
-Connect Security Option (SES405)
+Connect Security Option (SES405)<br>
-     • User authentication
+     • User authentication<br>
      • Infor M3 users are authenticated through the platform mechanism for user authentication.
-The user must also be registered in M3 using MNS150.
+The user must also be registered in M3 using MNS150.<br>

 ### System Settings.
 Open (MNS090)
 - The API security for authorization by transaction is activated by selecting option **1 – Security via authorization** in the **API security** field.